SuperOfficeDocs/superoffice-docs/user-guide/en/document/screen/index.md

 ### Checked out for editing

-If the document has been checked out for editing, one of the following icons are displayed:
+If the document is checked out for editing, one of the following icons are displayed:

 ![icon][img2]
 The document is currently checked out for editing by you.